 If you already have an account you can log in to the PageSpeed Plus backend by clicking Login on the homepage or clicking here.

-Once a scan finishes you will receive an email and can view the full contents of the report from your dashboard.
+Once a scan finishes you can view the full contents of the report from your dashboard.

 After the initial site setup, a full site scan runs once per week.
 You will receive an email with the results each time and the full report can accessed from the site details page.